Using identity-based policies (IAM policies) for AWS Cost Management

 Billing and Cost Management actions policies

-This table summarizes the permissions that allow or deny IAM users access to your billing information and tools.
+This table summarizes the permissions that allow or deny users access to your billing information and tools.
 For examples of policies that use these permissions, see AWS Cost Management policy examples.

 For a list of actions policies for the Billing console, see Billing actions policies in the Billing user guide.